Bangkok Temples Wat Arun and Wat Pho – Guided Walking Tour

 What to bring

-Bring local currency or your preferred payment method for meals, souvenirs, and extra delights not covered by the ticket.
+- Ensure you have local currency or a preferred payment method to cover meals, souvenirs, and other extras not included in your ticket.

 What’s not allowed